towolf/towolf.github.com/docs/PsychDemos/VideoDelayLoopMiniDemo.markdown

 title: VideoDelayLoopMiniDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

 VideoDelayLoopMiniDemo\(\[delayframes = 0\] \[, duration = 30\] \[, firewireBasler = 0\]\);

-Demonstrates most simplistic use of PsychVideoDelayLoop\(\) function for delayed visual feedback via a camera \+ display combo.
+Demonstrates most simplistic use of PsychVideoDelayLoop\(\) function for delayed visual feedback via a camera + display combo.

 'delayframes' == Requested delay in captured frames: 0 = Minimal delay
-\(i.e. request zero delay, get whatever the minimum of your camera \+ display combo is\).
+\(i.e. request zero delay, get whatever the minimum of your camera + display combo is\).

 The demo takes some startup time to calibrate, then provides visual